 The effectiveness of the ACTIVair technology has been tested by the accredited Eurofins laboratory.
 The test shows that ACTIVair decomposes up to 70% of the formaldehyde in a controlled test environment.

-Improving the indoor and outdoor environment
+Improving the indoor environment

 Improving the indoor environment is a major consideration amongst clients and building occupants, most notably those concerned with sustainability and health and wellbeing.
 Good clean air can reduce health problems as well as enhancing healthy living in both our work and living spaces.